Étienne Maurice Gérard: Campaigns of 1813–1814

-Restoration and July Revolution
+Restoration, Hundred Days and July Revolution

 After the first Bourbon Restoration, he was named by King Louis XVIII Grand Cross of the Legion of Honor and chevalier of St Louis.

-During the Hundred Days, Napoleon made Gérard a Peer of France and placed him in command of the IV Corps of the Army of the North.
+During the Hundred Days, as preparations for the Waterloo campaign were underway Gérard vouched for the loyalty of General Bourmont.
+Bourmont had previously been an ardent royalist and was suspected of being a spy, Bourmont would latter hand Napoleons orders to General Blücher.
+Napoleon made Gérard a Peer of France and placed him in command of the IV Corps of the Army of the North.
 In this capacity Gérard took a brilliant part in the battle of Ligny, and on the morning of 18 June he was foremost in advising Marshal Grouchy to march to the sound of the guns to aid the emperor at Waterloo.
 Having failed in this he took part in the battle of Wavre.

 Gérard retired to Brussels after the fall of Napoleon, and did not return to France until 1817.
 He sat as a member of the Restoration's Chamber of Deputies in 1822–1824, and was re-elected in 1827.

-Gérard took part in the July Revolution of 1830, after which he was appointed minister of war and named a Marshal of France.
+Serving as a voice of moderation in the midst of political chaos, Gérard played an active role during the July Revolution of 1830, after which he was appointed minister of war and named a Marshal of France.
 On account of his health he resigned the office of War Minister in the following October.

 Belgian campaign and later distinctions

 However, in 1831 he took the command of the Northern Army, and was successful in forcing the army of the Netherlands to withdraw from Belgium (see Belgian Revolution).
-In 1832 he commanded the besieging army in the famous scientific siege of the citadel of Antwerp.
+In 1832 he commanded the besieging army in the famous siege of the citadel of Antwerp.
+Gérard was awarded a special ceremonial sword by the grateful Belgians in recognition of his triumph.

 He was again chosen war minister in July 1834, and served as Prime Minister of the July Monarchy, but resigned in the following October.
 In 1836 he was named grand chancellor of the Legion of Honour in succession to Marshal Mortier, and in 1838 commander of the National Guards of the Seine département, an office which he held until 1842.
 He became a senator of the Second Empire in 1852 (before it was formally instituted), and died in the same year, aged 79.

 Marriage and descendants

-Gérard married Rosemonde de Valence.
+Gérard married Rosemonde de Valence in 1816 and the couple had three children.
 Their granddaughter was Rosemonde Gérard.